d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 To find the area of curved shapes, such as a circle, ancient Greeks inscribed polygons in such shapes.
-As shown in :numref:`fig_polygon_area`, an inscribed polygon with more sides better approximates the circle.
+As shown in :numref:`fig_polygon_area`, an inscribed polygon with more sides of equal length better approximates the circle.

 ![Find the area of the circle.](../img/polygon_circle.svg)